DataDog/datadog-agent/pkg/metadata/inventories/README.md

   - `kernel_version` - **string**:  the kernel version (Unix only, empty string on Windows).
   - `os` - **string**: the OS name description (ex: "GNU/Linux", "Windows Server 2022 Datacenter", ...).
   - `os_version` - **string**: the OS version (ex: "debian bookworm/sid", ...).
-  - `python_version` - **string**: The Python version from the agent environment. `python -V` is used in `Gohai` for this.
-Unless the Agent environment has been modified this is the Python version from the OS not from the Agent.
-This is a relica from Agent V5 and is not useful for Agent V6 and V7 who ship their own Python.
   - `memory_total_kb` - **int**: the total memory size for the host in KiB.
   - `memory_swap_total_kb` - **int**: the `swap` memory size in KiB (Unix only).
   - `ip_address` - **string**: the IP address for the host.